sivansha/image-processing/README.md

-## Basic Examples of image and video processing
+## basics of image and video processing for streaming

 Basic knowledge and techniques aimed for multimedia streaming